Central Markets AI Review 2026 – Risk Score, Regulation and Scam Warning

 category and should be avoided whenever possible.

-Central Markets AI shows multiple strong indicators of being a scam broker and should be avoided.
+Central Markets AI shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.